WSUR2B/Vicon-Feedback-Interface/README.md

 # ViconDataStreamer
-The program enables interfacing with the Vicon system, simplifying kinematic calculations and allowing for subsequent streaming and saving of data.
+The program enables interfacing with the Vicon system, using simplifyed kinematic calculations and allowing for subsequent streaming and saving of data.